How did you get started doing this type of work?

-A. I was brought on-board for a documentary film project on open-wheel formula-one style car racing.
+I was brought on-board for a documentary film project on open-wheel formula-one style car racing.
 The film has been very well received by a major auto manufacturer and has won awards at film festivals, including Best Documentary and Best Cinematography.
 Negotiations are currently underway for distribution.

 What questions should customers think through before talking to professionals about their project?